dailing/DeepDRPlus/README.md

 All options are listed in the help documents.
 Refer to `trainer.py` for more details.
 The following instructions can be used to train models:

-1. The following command can be used to train the Fundus model on your data: `python train.py`
 1. The hyper-parameters are set with environment variables.
     * load_pretrain: the pre-trained model path to be loaded for fine-tuning.
     * "batch_size": the training batch size